Executive Assistant for Real Estate- Your On-Demand Partner

 Hiring a detail-oriented assistant who values research is essential to keep your business agile and prepared.

-Communication is at the heart of a real estate business, and managing it is a big part of an executive assistant’s role.
+Communication is at the heart of a real estate business; managing it is a big part of the assistant’s role.

 Assistants draft emails, send follow-ups, and maintain professional relationships with vendors and team members.